seandstewart/bardly/pending/romances/pericles/11-player.md

 For she was yielded there. ...

 **THAISA**
-...Blest, and mine own!
+...
+Blest, and mine own!

 **HELICANUS**
 Hail, madam, and my queen! ...

 **THAISA**
-...I know you not.
+...
+I know you not.

 **PERICLES**
 You have heard me say, when I did fly from Tyre,